Sage-Bionetworks/portals/app-template/README.md

 ### `yarn test`

-Note - tests are run under example-configuration copied over to the config folder.
+Note - tests are specific to example-configuration

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.